 How do I know which programs are suited for my business and growth strategies?

-The first step in approaching Canadian small business funding is to determine your priorities.
-Determine your business plans and projects for the next 12-24 months then review program objectives to see what fits and select the Canadian government funding program that suit your projects.
+The first step of the Canadian small business funding process is to determine your priorities.
+Determine your business plans and projects for the next 12-24 months, then review programs to see what fits, and select the Canadian government funding programs that best suit your projects.
 Using external support services can help this process.
 Government Funding Planners can curate a list of programs that provide the most support for your projects, this reduces your internal labour requirement significantly.

 Is the application process complicated?